yous/yous.be/_posts/2016-10-07-how-to-reset-window-size-of-slack-on-windows.markdown

 5. Delete the whole `windowSettings` entry above.
 If you delete only a part of value of `windowSettings`, application may crash.
 6. Open Slack again.
 It will set the default window size automatically.

+### Slack 2.4.1

+With updates of Slack, settings related to window were separated and moved to another location.
+Here is a way to resetting the window size:

+1. Quit your Slack application.
+2. Navigate to `%APPDATA%\Slack\storage`.
+The value of `%APPDATA%` is something like `C:\Users\{username}\AppData\Roaming`.
+3. Open `slack-windowFrame` to edit.
+4. Delete the whole content, but do not delete the file itself.
+5. Open Slack again.
+It will set the default window size automatically.

 Keep calm and use Slack!